queirozfcom/vector_space_retrieval/README.md

  It is saved in `vsr/indexer/output.csv`

- Additionaly, a file named `vsr/indexer/modelo.txt` is included, with specific instructions (in Portuguese) on how to read file `output.csv`.
+ Additionaly, a file in `vsr/indexer/modelo.txt` is included, with specific instructions (in Portuguese) on how to read file `output.csv`.

 - **QUERY_PROCESSOR**

  Akin to the previous module, this module creates another *document-term matrix*, but uses queries rather than documents.
 Additionaly, the expected results are also formated in CSV format to enable future comparison.

  Output files: `vsr/query_processor/expected_query_results.csv` and `vsr/query_processor/queries.csv`.

 - **SEARCH**

  This module uses as input the files generated in the two previous modules, as well as an XML file that contains a list of queries with *expected results*.
 This module runs the quries against the documents and saves the output in these two files (they have the same data, but the second file is easier to read):
  - `vsr/search/actual_results.csv`
  - `vsr/search/actual_results_only_doc_ids.csv`